 Those that ski together, stay together

-It has often been said that families who ski together, stay together; and in my experience that is definitely true!
+It has often been said that families who ski together, stay together; and I have to say I agree!

 On a skiing holiday you would usually stay quite close to your companions for large portions of time.
 Whether skiing, sitting on the ski lift, stopping in at a mountain hut for lunch, waiting for slower skiers on the slope’s edge, meeting for Apres ski, eating dinner at the local restaurant and spending snowy days indoors- there is still a bit of down time on a ski holiday!
 All that time together will bring families closer together than ever before- and the teenagers can’t be on their phone for most of it!

 Spending a weekend or a couple of weeks high up in snow capped mountains is an utterly unique experience.
-You have the chance to see and do things you wouldn’t be able to see and do anywhere else!
-The thrills, the views, the snow, the off-slope activities- you wont forget your holiday anytime soon!
+You have the chance to see and do things you wouldn’t be able to see or do anywhere else!
+The thrills, the views, the snow, the off-slope activities- you certainly wont forget this holiday anytime soon!

-Having these experiences with your family creates a bond and fond feeling for years to come- and makes for great stories or material for reminiscing too!
+Having these experiences with your family and friends creates a bond and fond feeling for years to come- and makes for great stories or material for reminiscing too!

 My dad and I both share a great love of skiing- and we often reminisce about the funny things that we’ve seen or done.

 Once, he lost me in a German mountain hut and found me with the kind restarant owner in a private room off the bar.
 There I was, 6 years old, with my ski boots off and my feet propped up in front of her hearth- a mug of hot chocolate in hand.